glyph-fr/simple_form_extension/README.md

 Simple Form Extension comes with several javascript plugins built-in for the inputs to work properly.

-Plugins are automatically initialized on page load, with or without Turbolinks.
+Plugins are automatically initialized on page load, with or without Turbo.

 This means that for a classic page you don't need to initialize anything yourself.